 Initially meetings between Aboriginal people and Europeans in the Camden area were peaceful.
-In 1810 Macquarie, with his wife Elizabeth and a large party, travelled by horse and carriage from Parramatta to the Cowpastures guided by John Warby, a constable based at the government hut.
+In 1810 Macquarie, with his wife Elizabeth and a large party, travelled by horse and carriage from Parramatta to the Cowpastures and from there was guided by John Warby, a constable based at the government hut.
+The Governor met Aboriginal people, including Koggie (Cogy) Native Chief of the Cow-Pasture Tribe and witnessed their dancing.
 Governor Macquarie met Mrs Elizabeth Macarthur in what he called a 'small miserable hut' on Monday 19 November 1810 on the Macarthur property (named "Benkennie" after the Aboriginal name of the area, later becoming "Belgenny").
-In 2008 this hut site was located by a team of archaeologists (Higginbotham 2010).
+(Macquarie 1810).
+In 2008 this hut site was located by a team of archaeologists (Belgenny Farm n.d. (g)).